- Community Development

 SOILS REPORT AUTHENTICATION

-All geotechnical reports submitted to the Building & Safety Department for review must be signed and sealed (stamped) by either a California licensed Civil or Geotechnical Engineer.
+All geotechnical reports submitted to the Building & Safety Division for review must be signed and sealed (stamped) by either a California licensed Civil or Geotechnical Engineer.
 Licensed engineers may choose to affix their signature and seals to their documents through electronic means.
 All final civil/geotechnical engineering calculations and reports shall bear the signature and seal or stamp of the licensee.
 Interim (non-final) documents are not required to be signed and sealed.
 However, the interim documents must include the name and license number of the engineer as well as a notation as to the intended purpose of the document, such as "preliminary", "not for construction", "for plan check only", or "for review only".

 SOILS REPORT EXPIRATION DATE

 Geotechnical reports submitted for support of building permit applications must reflect current site conditions and the proposed project.
 An Addendum Report is required if site conditions differ or the proposed project elements have changed relative to those addressed in the geotechnical report.
 An Update Report must be prepared for geotechnical reports older than two years from the date of publication unless the geotechnical consultant specifies a shorter expiration date, or until the next California Building Code update; whichever occurs first.
 The Update Report must address the latest proposed development, the existing site conditions, and the current building code.
 The Update Report shall utilize the latest plans and/or tentative map as a basis for the exhibits within the report.
 Additional soils data, updated analyses, and updated geotechnical maps may be required to provide adequate revised recommendations and conclusions.
 The Update Report shall state whether all recommendations of the prior reports are applicable or provide revised recommendations as appropriate.